ensigns/elevate/README.md

 ### Keycheck
 !!!!
 Keycheck is not yet implemented, but part of a potential concept for later

-Checks if a named field is present in both the users permissions and the document If passIfMissing is truthy, it will return a document with no such field
+Checks if a named field is present in both the users keychain and the document; for document/resource level access control.
+Can be used with resolvers.